Dominick Argento: Minnesota years

-Argento moved to Minneapolis in 1958 with his new wife, soprano Carolyn Bailey, to begin teaching theory and composition at the University of Minnesota.
-Within a few years, he received commissions from virtually every major performing group there.
-He has remarked that this constant feeling of strong community interest in his work made him feel particularly at home in Minnesota, although he had at first resisted moving there.
-For several years, he hoped to find a position on his native East Coast.
+Argento moved to Minneapolis in 1958 with his wife, Carolyn Bailey, to teach theory and composition at the University of Minnesota.
+His students included composers Philip Brunelle, Juliana Hall, Libby Larsen, Stephen Paulus, and Marjorie Rusche.
+Within a few years, he received commissions from many performing groups there.
+He noted there was a strong community interest in his work.

-Argento became involved in writing music for productions at the then-new Guthrie Theater.
-In 1963, he and Scrymgeour founded the Center Opera Company, which later became the Minnesota Opera, to be in residence at the Guthrie.
-Argento composed the short opera The Masque of Angels for the occasion as the first Performing Arts commission of the Walker Art Center.
-This work—with its complex harmonic language and an emphasis on expansive choral writing that prefigures his later role as a prominent choral composer—firmly established his local prominence, as well as providing a role for his wife.
+Argento became involved in writing music for productions at the Guthrie Theater.
+In 1963, he and Scrymgeour founded the Center Opera Company, later the Minnesota Opera, to be in residence at the Guthrie.
+For the occasion, Argento composed the short opera The Masque of Angels, commissioned by the Walker Art Center.
+This work's harmonic language and emphasis on choral writing foreshadowed his later focus on choral composition.

-By 1971, when his daring, surreal opera Postcard from Morocco opened at Center Opera, Argento's national reputation was secure, in part thanks to a glowing review by the principal music critic of The New York Times.
-He eventually received commissions from New York City Opera, the newly formed Minnesota Opera, Washington Opera, and the Baltimore and St. Louis symphonies, among others.
-Argento also developed close professional relationships with several prominent singers, notably Frederica von Stade, Janet Baker, and Håkan Hagegård, tailoring some of his best-known song cycles to their talents.
+In 1971, Argento's opera Postcard from Morocco opened at Center Opera and was reviewed favorably in The New York Times.
+He later received commissions from New York City Opera, the Minnesota Opera, Washington Opera, and the Baltimore and St. Louis symphonies.
+He also collaborated with singers including Frederica von Stade, Janet Baker, and Håkan Hagegård.